7.1.G. Concurrent Appointments

 d.
 Responsibilities

-Departments have discretion in determining the set of responsibilities that are associated with secondary appointments, although it is expected that a minimum threshold will be established for conferral of the title and will be applied equitably and will reflect the department’s specific programmatic need.
+Departments have discretion in determining the responsibilities associated with courtesy appointments, although it is expected that a minimum threshold will be established for conferral of the title, will be applied equitably, and will reflect the department’s specific programmatic need.